 Whether you’re moving to the big city for the first time for college, or you’re just looking for a new broadband deal that will suit your student pocket a bit better - we’ve got you covered.
 In this article, we compare the best student-friendly broadband deals currently on the market.

 At bonkers.ie we’re all about helping you to save money when it comes to household bills and we know that no one appreciates a good deal more than the savvy money-saving student.

 Though we’re aware that price is usually top of any student’s agenda while deal hunting, we’re equally aware that price isn’t everything.

 So below you’ll find some of the best broadband deals out there, which take into account factors that cover more than just price.
-So whether you're looking for a zero commitment deal, the cheapest deal going or simply want to find out the best way to watch some top-class sporting action on the cheap, we've got you covered.
+So whether you're looking for a zero commitment deal, the cheapest deal going or want to watch some TV too.

-If you’re looking for the cheapest possible solution to keep you and your housemates happy where broadband is concerned, Vodafone could be it.
+If you’re looking for the cheapest possible solution to keep you and your housemates happy where broadband is concerned, Eir could be it.

 Can’t be tied into a contract?
 Check out Virgin Media's Freedom 250

 A big problem for students every year is the issue of long-term broadband contracts that offer no flexibility to students who might only need broadband during the academic months of the year.
 Many students can’t afford to be tied into 12 or 18-month contracts like those discussed above and contract breakage fees are both unwelcome and costly.